linuxdynasty/ld-ansible-filter-plugins/filter_plugins/README.md

 * InternalError
 * "\w+.NotFound" (Eventual Consistency)

-The aws_retry decorator takes on the following kwargs.
+The AWSRetry.backoff() decorator takes on the following kwargs.
 * tries (number of times to try) default=10
 * delay (initial delay between retries in seconds) default=3
 * backoff (This is the multiplier, that will double on each retry) default=2